Classifying spaces of finite groups of tame representation type: Preface

 \chapter{Preface}

-The purpose of this document is to describe the $A_\infty$ algebra structures on the cochains on the classifying space $C^*BG$, and on the chains on the loop space of the classifying space $C_*\Omega BG\twohat$, when $G$ is a finite group with dihedral, semidihedral, or generalised quaternion Sylow $2$-subgroups.
+The purpose of this document is to describe the $A_\infty$ algebra structures on the cohomology of the classifying space $H^*BG$, and on the homology on the loop space of the $p$-completed classifying space $H_*\Omega BG\twohat$, when $G$ is a finite group with dihedral, semidihedral, or generalised quaternion Sylow $2$-subgroups.
 These are the groups whose group algebras have tame representation type.
 In some cases, we are able to completely describe the singularity and cosingularity categories of these, while in others this seems to be more difficult.

 Part of the point of this work is to describe a variety of computational techniques for approaching questions such as these.
-The main tool in the dihedral and semidihedral case, as it was in the cyclic case~\cite{Benson/Greenlees:2021a,Benson/Greenlees:bg9}, is to put a grading on the basic algebra of the principal block.
+The main tool in the dihedral and semidihedral case, as it was in the cyclic case~\cite{Benson/Greenlees:2021a,Benson/Greenlees:2023a}, is to put a grading on the basic algebra of the principal block.
 This gives rise to a double grading on group cohomology, and a triple grading on the Hochschild cohomology of the group cohomology.
 This technique gives us no information in the generalised quaternion case, but an explicit computation involving minimal resolutions comes to our rescue in this case.

-One curious outcome of this work is that if $G$ has semidihedral or generalised quaternion Sylow $2$-subgroups, and no normal subgroup of index two, then $C^*BG$ is formal, meaning that it is quasi-isomorphic to its cohomology $H^*BG$ with zero differential, see Theorems~\ref{th:SD1-formal} and \ref{th:Q1-formal}.
+One curious outcome of this work is that if $G$ has semidihedral or generalised quaternion Sylow $2$-subgroups, and no normal subgroup of index two, then $H^*BG$ is formal, meaning that it is quasi-isomorphic to the ring $H^*BG$ with higher multiplications equal to zero, see Theorems~\ref{th:SD1-formal} and \ref{th:Q1-formal}.
 The same happens in one of the other cases with semidihedral Sylow $2$-subgroups, see Theorem~\ref{th:SD2-formal}.
 This also happens for finite groups with elementary abelian Sylow $2$-subgroups in characteristic two, but necessary and sufficient conditions for this to occur are not known.